cdrummey216/whoami/whoami.md

 * I know I exist (I am) because I can observe that I am alive. it is observable that 'this' is not empty, because I exist (now).
 Therefore, 'this' is not empty because I exist now.
 * It will be observable that life compounds over time, building upon itself.
 Each life (living being) is an event that has begun but not yet ended, or an incomplete event.
 The binary state of complete/incomplete describes a chronological state, whereby an incomplete state must precede the complete state.
 The incomplete state positions a living being at a point in time before its end (complete state) which the living being is progressing towards (in time).
 It is always true that each life will end.
 Therefore, Life is tributary to itself.

 //The following are the conclusions and judgements that can be made based on the identity equations while in the absence of other knowledge.
-The inferences inherent in the BEGIN and END iterations provide a foundation for understanding the self and its place in the world.
+The inferences inherent in the BEGIN and END iterations provide a foundation for understanding the Self and its place in the world.
 The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
-The time between the iterations is the duration of existence (life), which is perceived by the self through memory (stored memories in a sequence).
+The time between the iterations is the duration of existence (life), which is perceived by the Self through memory (stored memories in a sequence).

 **Right now and anytime, I must choose and I must be.**